-English Language Learners (ELLs) have varying levels of English language proficiency (ELP), all types of educational experience, and one or more home language and culture.
-ESL support is tailored to individual student need based on his/her grade level and ELP level (known as DPI Level).
-The following examples describe different types of ESL support.
+English Language Learners (ELLs) have varying levels of English language proficiency (ELP), a variety of educational experience, and one or more home language/s and culture/s.
+ELL support is tailored to individual student need based on his/her grade level and ELP level (known as DPI Level).
+Effective ELL programs result in increased access to core instruction and increased English proficiency.
+The following examples describe different types of ELL support:

-ESL Academic Content Class
+ELL Academic Content Class

-These classes are for students who have newly arrived to the U.S. or are in the early stages of developing English and are designed to help students to increase their English skills and learn academic topics at the same time.
-Teachers adjust the level and quantity of English so students can access the materials.
-In these classes, all students are ELLs and are taught subjects, such as math, science, social studies or language arts, by ESL certified teachers.
-For the rest of the students' day, they are in classes with other native English speaking students, so they are a part of the school community and continue to develop English from others.
-Content based classes occur mainly at the secondary level.
+These classes are for students who have newly arrived to the U.S. or are in the early stages of developing English, and are designed to help students increase their English skills and learn academic topics at the same time.
+In these classes, all students are ELLs and are taught subjects such as math, science, social studies and/or language arts, by ELL certified teachers.Teachers adjust the level and quantity of English so students can access the materials.
+ELL Academic Content classes only make up a portion of the student's day; students also attend classes with other native English speaking students, so they are a part of the school community and they continue to develop English from others.
+ELL Academic Content classes occur mainly at the secondary level.

 Before ELL students graduate from ESL and bilingual education programs, they are monitored for two years.
 Monitor-status students have tested at an advanced level of English ability and are no longer in ESL programs and are fully integrated into the general education curriculum.
 The ESL and bilingual teachers closely watch the student’s academic growth and work with the general education teachers to see how the student is doing.
 ESL and bilingual staff also help classroom teachers to learn ways for teaching ELLs.
 After two years, if students have had academic success, they leave ELL programming and no longer need to be tested on their English abilities each year.